Identification of a Kalman filter: consistency of local solutions: Introduction

 \section{Introduction}

 Identifying a model from measurements is an important task, especially for designing model-based controllers.
 To efficiently apply such algorithms, three requirements are central: an accurate predictive model, efficient online state estimation, and, sometimes, uncertainty quantification.
 Regarding the first requirement, it is often a mixture of prior knowledge from physics-based modeling and data-driven modeling.
 A popular approach for this task is parametric system identification using Prediction Error Methods (PEM)~\citep{Ljung2002PEM} or Maximum Likelihood Estimation (MLE)~\citep{Astrom1979, Simpson2023}.
 Regarding the second requirement, for Linear Time-Invariant (LTI) systems, online state estimation is often performed using Kalman filters~\citep{Anderson1979}.
 Such a filter requires knowledge of the process and measurement noise covariance matrices, which are often difficult to derive from the system's physics.
 Several approaches exist to estimate them from data~\citep{Abbeel2005, Odelson2006}, but if they are entirely unknown, it is often preferable to estimate the Kalman gain directly with PEM or MLE, possibly jointly with other parameters~\citep{Kuntz2025}.
-While these methods have strong statistical guarantees, they require solving a generally non-convex optimization problem to global optimality for these guarantees to hold.
+This motivates analyzing PEM for Kalman gain estimation.
+While this method has strong statistical guarantees, they require solving a generally non-convex optimization problem to global optimality for these guarantees to hold.
 This is a limitation because derivative-based optimization algorithms can only guarantee convergence to a local minimizer.
 A natural question arises: can we still provide statistical guarantees for local minimizers?